nixcordia/euvlok/README.md

 our latest findings.
 Also, we can easily tap into each other's dotfiles to experiment with and adopt opinionated settings that we like.

+Beyond the immediate benefits of sharing _(between ourselves)_, a core motivation for this communal repository is our ambition to truly push Nix to its limits.
+Crafting an isolated Nix configuration tailored to a single individual is _relatively easy_, you can take as many shortcuts as you like, and design choices be damned. ___We, however, aspire to the opposite.___

+We want to cultivate a shared "system," so to speak, that is not only robust and highly maintainable, but also serves as a practical demonstration of advanced, collaborative testament to what can be done with Nix.

 ----

-## 🤝🏻 💖 🤲🏻 Sharing Is Caring
+## 🤝🏻 🤲🏻 Open Hands, Open Code

-_Sharing is the core motivation behind this repo._ Every single line here was made possible by the broader community of Nix users, most of whom have chosen to make their work publicly available for anyone to study and use freely.
+_Sharing is the core motivation behind this repo._ Every single line here was made possible by the broader community of Nix users, most of whom have chosen to make their work publicly available for everyone.

-All of us have learned practically _EVERYTHING_ from reading both official and unofficial Nix docs, spending countless hours looking at Nixpkgs source code, following PRs and issues, and reading discussions on "NixOS Discourse."
+All of us have practically learned _EVERYTHING_ from reading both official and unofficial Nix docs, spending countless hours looking at Nixpkgs source code, following PRs and issues, and reading discussions on "NixOS Discourse."
 By casually exploring and sharing knowledge within the Nix community, we have